capitalistlion/oauth2_gmail_python/README.md

 AUTHORIZATION_CODE = ""
 ```

-10. Run the app again and select the remaining 2 options
+5. Run the app again and select the remaining 2 options

 ```bash
 python app.py
 ```

+6. Check your email for the successful result!

 ![oath2_5](https://user-images.githubusercontent.com/29549103/152694032-13a67282-b4c2-48a9-8869-466bfed937df.png)